noshbar/SDGG/README.md

 1. Install Anaconda
 1. Clone [the official Stable Diffusion repo](https://github.com/CompVis/stable-diffusion)
 1. `cd stable-diffusion`
-1. Copying the weights to `models/ldm/stable-diffusion-v1/model.ckpt` (creating the folder if necessary)
+1. Copy the weights to `models/ldm/stable-diffusion-v1/model.ckpt` (creating the folder if necessary)
 1. `conda env create -f environment.yaml`
 1. `conda activate ldm`
-1. Testing if it's all working with `python scripts/txt2img.py --prompt "a photograph of an astronaut riding a horse" --plms` (it will download additional stuff)
+1. Test if it's all working with `python scripts/txt2img.py --prompt "a photograph of an astronaut riding a horse" --plms` (it will download additional stuff)
 1. Clone this repo
 1. Copy all the files to the `stable-diffusion` folder
 1. `pip install gradio`